Probabilistic automaton: Informal Description

 For a given initial state and input character, a deterministic finite automaton (DFA) has exactly one next state, and a nondeterministic finite automaton (NFA) has a set of next states.
 A probabilistic automaton (PA) instead has a weighted set (or vector) of next states, where the weights must sum to 1 and therefore can be interpreted as probabilities (making it a stochastic vector).
 The notions states and acceptance must also be modified to reflect the introduction of these weights.
 The state of the machine as a given step must now also be represented by a stochastic vector of states, and a state accepted if its total probability of being in an acceptance state exceeds some cut-off.

 A PA is in some sense a half-way step from deterministic to non-deterministic, as it allows a set of next states but with restrictions on their weights.
 However, this is somewhat misleading, as the PA utilizes the notion of the real numbers to define the weights, which is absent in the definition of both DFAs and NFAs.
 This additional freedom enables them to decide languages that are not regular, such as the p-adic languages with irrational parameters.
-As such, PAs are more powerful than both DFAs and NFAs (which are famously equally powerful).
+As such, PAs are more powerful than both DFAs and NFAs (which are equally powerful).